ANZPAC Plastics Pact

-To ensure the whole region has an active voice in shaping and governing ANZPAC, APCO will establish a senior steering committee of industry experts to oversee the Program, known as the Collective Action Group (CAG).
-The CAG is a team of leading industry, government and civil society representatives from across the supply chains in Australia, New Zealand and the Pacific Islands.
-CAG members will be highly experienced, committed to achieving positive environmental outcomes and willing to collaborate.
+To ensure the whole region has an active voice in shaping and governing ANZPAC, a senior steering committee of industry experts has been established to oversee the program.
+The ANZPAC Collective Action Group (ACAG) is a team of leading industry, government and civil society representatives from across the supply chain in Australia, New Zealand and the Pacific Islands.
+ACAG Members are highly experienced, committed to achieving positive environmental outcomes and willing to collaborate.

 The ANZPAC Plastics Pact is always open to new Members.
 More information on Membership and access to the application form is available here.

 - ANZPAC Member - for brand owners, retailers, manufacturers and businesses throughout the plastics supply chain.

 - ANZPAC Supporter Member – for government, academia, community groups, NGOs and industry association organisations.